-- One spouse (the Petitioner), files an Original Petition for Divorce with the court, and has the papers personally served on (delivered to) the other spouse (the Respondent).
-If the spouses are working together, the Respondent can sign a waiver, giving up the right to be personally served with the papers.
+- One spouse (the petitioner) files an Original Petition for Divorce with the court and has the papers personally served on (delivered to) the other spouse (the respondent).
+If the spouses are working together, the respondent can sign a waiver, giving up the right to be personally served with the papers.

-- At the time of filing, the Petitioner can request that the court issue a standard Temporary Restraining Order that: (a) requires that no assets disappear before they can be divided by the court, and (b) requires that the spouses act civilly toward each other and not threaten or harass each.
+- At the time of filing, the petitioner can request that the court issue a standard Temporary Restraining Order that: (a) requires that no assets disappear before they can be divided by the court, and (b) requires that the spouses act civilly toward each other and not threaten or harass each other.
 If a Temporary Restraining Order was issued, the court must schedule a hearing within 14 days of issuance.
 At that time, the court may make the Temporary Restraining Order into a temporary injunction against both parties.

-- If no Temporary Restraining Order is issued, the Respondent has 20 days plus the next following Monday to file a document called an Answer.
+- If no Temporary Restraining Order is issued, the respondent has 20 days plus the next following Monday to file a document called an answer.
 Commonly, the court will also consider temporary orders, which will be in effect while the divorce is pending.
 Temporary orders usually involve temporary custody, visitation, and support of the children, and temporary use of property and servicing of debt.
-It can include temporary spousal support and the payment of interim attorney's fees as well.
+It can include temporary spousal support and the payment of interim attorney’s fees as well.

 - If the spouses think they haven’t gotten all the information they need from each other, they then engage in discovery, which is the process by which they exchange information and documents.

 Q: What is mediation?